-Approximately half of all cases of infertility are caused by men with the most notable issues being decreased sperm count and motility.
 Fortunately, men are constantly producing new sperm, and many of the issues that cause poor sperm health can be improved by eating foods that increase sperm count and motility and avoiding food and other behaviors known to harm sperm health.

 Beef: Loaded with Zinc, Selenium, Vitamin B 12, and Carnitine for Sperm Count and Motility